 Of course, at the end of the day why choose only one?
 As stated earlier, both offer exclusive benefits.
 The best course of action here would be to utilize both equally.
 A great routine would be to do dips and flat/incline bench press as well.
 Dips will work on your lower chest muscles while the flat bench press will have the pectoralis major muscles covered.

 I have been doing dips for a couple of months now and can attest to its effectiveness.
 It is simple and easy to perform.
-It can also be done without dip stations as there is a multitude of alternatives you can find at home.
+It can also be Done Without Dip Stations as there is a multitude of alternatives you can find at home.
 If you are looking to balance out and improve your upper body, you can’t really go wrong with doing dips.
-As long as you don’t over exert yourself and do it properly, it is one of the most rewarding exercises you can do within the comfort of your own home bar none, pun intended.
+As long as you don’t over exert yourself and do it properly, it is one of the most rewarding exercises you can do within the comfort of your own home.
+Ideally, having a Dip Bar allows you to perform these exercises in a better form with maximum muscles gain.